 Other examples of major healthcare players making bets and getting involved in the space include AdaptHealth’s 2020 acquisition of Solara, Teladoc’s 2020 acquisition of Livongo, Humana’s 2021 acquisition of Kindred at Home, and Owen & Minor’s 2022 acquisition of Apria.

 How to get started

 As always, we typically recommend starting by talking with customers.
 Specifically we recommend chatting with the various stakeholders in your ecosystem - health systems, providers, payors, and patients.
 You’ll likely uncover what types of information would be most valuable from a monitoring standpoint, as it relates to your existing or potential service offerings.

 From there it makes sense to examine the feasibility of potential solutions.
-Some medical equipment is already a “smart device”, but that can mean many different things.
+Some medical equipment is already a “smart device”, but that can mean many things.
 Some are much more open than others.
-In the Levels example, their platform actually integrates and ingests data from Abbott’s own mobile app, not with the glucose monitor itself.
-Which means the user has to have both apps installed on their device.
+In the Levels example, the platform actually integrates and ingests data from Abbott’s own mobile app, not with the glucose monitor itself.
+This means the user has to have both apps installed on their device.

 Understanding what can and can’t be done, even if it requires some creative solutions like the above, will be critical in developing a plan.
 What format is the data in?
 How do you retrieve it?
 Industry experts can help in this process, particularly in understanding the technical aspects of these devices.